Biography of Julie Mehretu

 Art critic Jason Farago has remarked on the contrast between Mehretu's chaotic paintings and the calm within her studio, which he describes "as much a think tank as a laboratory," perhaps on account of the large number of reference books it holds.
 It is important to the artist to remain organized in her working practice, especially now, since she and Rankin have two children: Cade (born in 2005) and Haile (born in 2011).
 "When you're not a mom you can get up in the middle of the night, paint, sleep all morning ... you can't do that when you have two children!"

 This "giving up of control" mentality has infused Mehretu's technique as it has become "freer and messier" as she uses oil and ink on Plexiglas, as opposed to ink on paper, for her monotype prints.
 She enjoys how these materials promote "a loose, fluid way of working - because nothing is more fluid than oil on Plex."
-This experience has been liberating for the artist as well as a way of reinventing her style.
+This experience has been liberating for the artist and has reinvented her style.

-Mehretu is driven to make her work by real world events and the need to process them.
-She believes that this is what makes her artmaking necessary.
-"One of the big issues for me as I continue making paintings is a belief or an insistence that this continues to be necessary, considering what is taking place in the world and how fundamentally messed up it is. ...
+Mehretu is driven to make her work by real world events and the need to process them: "One of the big issues for me as I continue making paintings is a belief or an insistence that this continues to be necessary, considering what is taking place in the world and how fundamentally messed up it is. ...
 The new paintings come from this necessary investigative space ...
 I feel that painting is necessary, essential, and crucial."
 The feeling has been more pronounced since the political events in Egypt in 2011.
 Mehretu was heavily influenced by President Hosni Mubarak stepping down from power.
 Days later, she travelled to Tahrir Square in Cairo, which was the scene of the popular demonstrations that brought this change about.
 The trip inspired her painting Beloved (Cairo) (2013), in which she explores the "tension and contradiction" within that historic moment.